ballcoach12/pwvc/doc/FEATURE_MANAGEMENT_SUMMARY.md

 - **Performance Optimized**: Database indexes for efficient queries
 - **Error Resilient**: Comprehensive validation and error handling

-The system now provides a solid foundation for implementing the core P-WVC methodology components (pairwise comparison, Fibonacci scoring, etc.) in the next development iterations.
+The system now provides a solid foundation for implementing the core PairWise methodology components (pairwise comparison, Fibonacci scoring, etc.) in the next development iterations.